 Adapting Your Board to the New Geopolitical Landscape

-For Chairs, CEOs, and Board Members, geopolitics is no longer a peripheral concern—it is a cornerstone of strategic decision-making.
+For Chairs, CEOs, and Directors, geopolitics is no longer a peripheral concern—it is a cornerstone of strategic decision-making.
 The global landscape is being reshaped by three fundamental forces:

 1. Economic: Nations are increasingly shifting away from sweeping globalization and focusing on more localized partnerships, emphasizing trade within their own spheres of influence.